giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 ## How does cluster creation works now?

-All the tenant clusters, created with release version 10.x.x+, are managed as [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in Control Plane Kubernetes.
+All the tenant clusters, created with release version 10.x.x+, are managed as [Cluster API](https://github.com/kubernetes-sigs/cluster-api) [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in Control Plane Kubernetes.
-That means, when you're creating a new cluster via [v5](https://docs.giantswarm.io/api/#operation/addClusterV5) API, what *API* service does, it uses [Cluster API](https://github.com/kubernetes-sigs/cluster-api) to create tenant Kubernetes control-plane CR and optional node pools CRs.
 The Cluster API is a Kubernetes project to bring declarative, Kubernetes-style APIs to cluster creation, configuration, and management.
 It provides optional, additive functionality on top of core Kubernetes.

+That means, when you're creating a new cluster via [v5](https://docs.giantswarm.io/api/#operation/addClusterV5) API, *Giant Swarm API* service creates
+ *Cluster* and *AWSCluster* CRs in Control-Plane Kubernetes.

 On high-level Cluster API is used to manage two types of CR kinds:
-  - Cluster
-  - MachineDeployment
+  - `Cluster` - represents generic Kubernetes control plane.
+  - `MachineDeployment` -  represents generic node pool.

+Mentioned CRs reference provider specific implementations, which in Giant Swarm case for AWS platform are:
+  - `AWSCluster` - represents tenant cluster Kubernetes control plane.
+  - `AWSMachineDeployment` -  represents tenant cluster node pool.

 ## Cluster CRs

-*Cluster* CR represents tenant cluster Kubernetes control plane.

 *Cluster* CR object example :